dhirajskr/Minimal-Website-Template/README.md

-# Just change the name, avatar, and the links
+# Just change the name, image, and links
-A quick, minimal personal website I built from scratch with SASS and Compass, feel free to fork it for yourself!
+If you want to edit the stylesheet without SASS, edit style.css in the stylesheets folder, you can get started by editing the content in index.html for your own use!

-If you want to edit the stylesheet without SASS, just edit style.css in the stylesheets folder, you can get started by editing the content in index.html for your own use!
+I bought my domain name from namecheap.com, and hosted the static site with GitHub pages.

 ### Check out my version at www.mdao.site